This Poet's Corner

 I do not become a vegetable in someone else's garden.

-So many people use me I can no longer foil the many thrusts.
+So many people use me I can no longer discern their motives.

-I am their pawn, the least important piece on the chessboard.
+I am a pawn, the least important piece on their chessboard.

 Is loss not the key to eternity?
 I only yearn to tinker with words,